Bowserinator/SolarRoulette/README.md

 ## Accomplishments that we're proud of
 We are proud of the fact that we managed to complete a website within the4 time limit, despite having little experience with web design.
-We're proud of the fact that we made a functional and useful design in the 24 hour time window.
-Despite this being our first hackathon, we successfully brainstormed and developed an app which isn't too messy, and can be easily expanded.

 ## What we learned
 Some of us used bootstrap and HTML canvas for the first time.
 All of us learned many little things about web development, as well as